dawson-sanders/ATM-Project/README.md

-This simple ATM application is a basic, C++ program.
-I wrote this as a side project on January 1-3 2021.
+This simple ATM application is a basic C++ program.
+I wrote this as a side project on January 1 2021.

 PURPOSE:
-- Simulate an ATM application program that simulates as an atm machine
+- Simulate an ATM application program that acts like a atm machine dashboard

 TASKS:
 - Make a pin password that the user can use to login to ATM